bnidam/Stock-analysis/README.md

 Below is a table showing the above run times, along with the percentage change.
 ![Table of 2018 run times and % change](https://github.com/bnidam/Stock-analysis/blob/main/Resources/RunTimesComp%25Change.png)

 The refactored code runs much faster than the original code - 85% faster.
+While the difference between 0.9 seconds and 0.1 seconds is barely noticeable for this exercise, it the data itself were 1 million stocks instead of 12, that incremental difference would be a substantial decrease.

 ## Summary
-This exercise shows the potential benefits of refactoring code, illustrating that correct code - code that produces a correct, desired outcome - could be refactored to produce better results, such as faster run times.
+This exercise shows the potential benefits of refactoring code, illustrating that correct code - code that produces a correct, desired outcome - can be refactored to produce better results, such as faster run times.

 There are many scenarios were refactoring code could be beneficial:
  - Perhaps a project was developed in sections or pieces, and the code was written in independent sections and then pasted together.
 Reviewing and refactoring the code could produce better results.